pglez82/docker_solid_example/README.md

 * We generate a new self-signed certificate using `openssl`.
 This is only valid for development and for production we would have to get a valid certificate (see details [here](https://github.com/solid/node-solid-server).
 * We start the server.

+Note: This Dockerfile has more lines than the original.
+The reason is that the `8.11.2-onbuild` image used in the original Dockerfile was designed to automatically pick the source code from the directory where the Dockerfile is.
+We are using a normal node image so we have to do this steps by hand.

 If we want to test the server, we just need to run:
 ```
 docker build -t solidserver .
 docker run --name solidserver -p 8443:8443 solidserver
 ```
 If we go to https://localhost:8443 we can access our pod server.

+Note: If we create a pod in our server we should follow the instructions in [node-solid-server](https://github.com/solid/node-solid-server) in the section `Run multi-user server (intermediate)` in order to be able to access youruser.localhost.

 ## Step 2 - The webapp
 In this step we will prepare our sample webapp.
 Lets first clone the repository: